Characterization of Low Light Performance of a CMOS sensor for Ultraviolet Astronomical Applications: Performance

 We extracted the impulse response from a difference of two flat frames using a 2D auto-correlation method.
 To limit errors due to illumination non-uniformity and imperfections within the device itself, the area we used for processing was limited to well chosen $256\times256$ pixel subarrays.
 This is only enough to provide a $\sim0.4\%$ error bar with our results according to [\citenum{Hirata:2019:10.1088/1538-3873/ab44f7}].
 We performed a Monte Carlo simulation using fake shot-noise limited frames with no IPC to confirm this error bar.
 Forty-eight pairs of frames were then combined to reduce the errors.
 The normalized kernel of the inferred impulse response is shown in Figure~\ref{fig:IPC2DAutocorr}.

 We reproduced this analysis for a range of illumination levels (Figure~\ref{fig:IPCvsSignal}).
-We define the horizontal (vertical) correlation as the ratio of the first horizontal (vertical) neighbors over the central peak of the PSF.
-Here, the noise associated with each sample is evaluated by computing the standard deviation of the correlation coefficient of pixels far away from the center of the PSF.
+We define the horizontal (vertical) correlation as the ratio of the first horizontal (vertical) neighbors over the central peak.
+Here, the noise associated with each sample is evaluated by computing the standard deviation of the correlation coefficient of pixels far away from the peak.
 Both horizontal and vertical directions display a similar rate of IPC increase with signal, a characteristic associated with decreasing slope in the variance versus mean as signal increases.
 Both effects are typically associated with BFE but confirmation awaits spot projection tests in which the dependence of lateral charge diffusion on signal contrast can be measured directly.
 It is relevant to note here that the pixel clock was slowed down to 1.25\,kHz to eliminate any inter-channel coupling or bandwidth limit coming from the video acquisition chain.

-The classical Variance vs. Mean method [\citenum{Janesick10.1117/3.725073}] assumes pixels are uncorrelated and therefore underestimates the shot noise of the incident photons due to the smoothing effect of the spatial correlation.
-Figure~\ref{fig:PTCusingIPC} shows such a Photon Transfer Curve.
-A similar Variance vs. Mean curve that integrates the power distributed in the wings of the impulse response reveals the true conversion gain.
+The classical variance-versus-mean method [\citenum{Janesick10.1117/3.725073}] assumes pixels are uncorrelated and therefore underestimates the shot noise of the incident photons due to the smoothing effect of the spatial correlation.
+Figure~\ref{fig:PTCusingIPC_LG} shows such a Photon Transfer Curve.
+A similar variance-versus-mean curve that integrates the power distributed in the wings of the impulse response reveals the true conversion gain.
 Before correction for correlations, the conversion gain is overestimated by $\sim6\%$.
-The corrected Conversion Gains have been used throughout this paper wherever units are in $\elec$.
+The corrected Conversion Gain has been used throughout this paper wherever units are in $\elec$.

+While inter-pixel coupling can be accurately measured in low-gain mode, no significant coupling was measurable in high-gain mode (Figure. \ref{fig:PTCusingIPC_HG}).